banisterious/obsidian-oneirometrics/docs/PROJECT_OVERVIEW.md

 - **UI Enhancements:**
   - Optional metrics are now displayed in a collapsible section, improving usability and reducing visual clutter.
   - **Metrics Descriptions Modal:** A dedicated modal now displays all metric descriptions (default and optional) with a landscape layout, improved table borders, and Lucide icons integrated into headings.
 This modal is accessible via a 'Metrics Descriptions' button in the settings page.
+  - **Settings Page Overhaul:** The Settings page now features a visually distinct bordered metrics section, clear section dividers, and helper text under key section headers for improved clarity and usability.
+Default and Optional Metrics are grouped and styled for easier navigation.

 ## Current Status
 - The project is actively maintained and updated with new features and improvements.